guanshi1688/longview-archive/docs/essays/notes/english/_common-ground.md

 Production is not the same as value capture.

+China is not a policy model.

 Technology is not an independent answer.

-A society becomes durable not because it receives the correct object, policy, institution, or tool.
+A society becomes durable not because it receives the correct object, policy, institution, capital, or tool.

-It becomes durable when it can absorb what it receives into a self-reproducing system of production, order, trust, surplus, social reproduction, value retention, and future confidence.
+It becomes durable when it can absorb what it receives into a self-reproducing system of production, order, trust, surplus, value retention, social reproduction, and future confidence.

 The central question is therefore not: